bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

             -PuserPFTConversionTable=<filePath>
                 Specifies the path to a user defined PFT conversion table.
 If not given the default CCI-LC conversion table will be used.
 For a description of the file format see further down.
+            -PadditionalUserMap=<filePath>
+                A map containing additional classes which can be used to refine the conversion from LCCS to PFT classes.
+            -PoutputUserMapClasses=<boolean>
+                Whether or not to add the classes of the user map to the output.
+                This option is only applicable if the additional user map is given too.
+            -PadditionalUserMapPFTConversionTable=<filePath>
+                The conversion table from LCCS to PFTs considering the additional user map.
+                This option is only applicable if the additional user map is given too.
             -PoutputAccuracy=<boolean>
                 Specifies the computation of the accuracy shall be performed and the result added to the output.
 This parameter can be omitted.
 The default is true.